Kubernetes on AWS EKS with Amazon RDS and S3Kubernetes on AWS EKS with Amazon RDS and S3

 Overview

-This guide provides detailed instructions for deploying Kestra to AWS Elastic Kubernetes Service (EKS) with a PostgreSQL RDS database backend, and AWS S3 for internal storage.
+This guide provides detailed instructions for deploying Kestra to AWS Elastic Kubernetes Service (EKS) with a PostgreSQL RDS database backend and AWS S3 for internal storage.

 Prerequisites:

-• Basic command line interface skills.
+• Basic command-line interface (CLI) skills.

 • Familiarity with AWS EKS, RDS, S3, and Kubernetes.